Greater Gulf Symposium

 Symposium Fellows will submit drafts for pre-circulation.

-They will convene at Lamar University, share their work in a brief presentation, and workshop it with their fellow participants, Center-affiliated faculty, and a small number of invited scholars.
+Symposium Fellows will convene at Lamar University, share their work in a brief presentation, and workshop it with other participants, Center-affiliated faculty, and a small number of invited scholars.

 The Center will provide lodging, food, and $750 (paid upon receipt of pre-circulated draft).
 Each author will receive contributors’ copies of The Record.